CLIFTON BOARD OF EDUCATION

 B. Each employee shall be notified of their reappointment or non-reappointment for the following year by June 30th of the work year.

 ARTICLE VI: ASSOCIATION RIGHTS AND PRIVILEGES

-A. Whenever any representative of the Association or any employee is mutually scheduled by the parties to participate during working hours in negotiations, grievance proceedings, conferences, or meetings, he shall suffer no loss in pay.
+A. Whenever any employee representative of the Association or any other employee is mutually scheduled by the parties to participate during working hours in negotiations, grievance proceedings, conferences, or meetings, the representative or the employee shall suffer no loss in pay.

 ARTICLE VII: WORK YEAR

 A. Work Year shall be in accordance with School Calendar approved by the Board of education, except that ten (10) month employees shall be required to work three (3) and one-half (1/2) days in addition to the number of student school days.